-Standardized tests and academic indices as part of the review process must be considered in the context of other factors that impact performance, including personal and academic circumstances (e.g., low-income status, access to honors courses, and college-going culture of the school).
-(UC Academic Senate, 2014, p.
-3)
+Standardized tests and academic indices as part of the review process must be considered in the context of other factors that impact performance, including personal and academic circumstances (e.g. low-income status, access to honors courses, and college-going culture of the school).

 UC's holistic review process differs, however, from that at most other selective universities in one key respect: UC admissions readers cannot consider race as a contextual factor when evaluating applicants' SAT or ACT scores.
-Proposition 209 amended the California state constitution to prohibit "preference" in public education on the basis of race, sex, or ethnicity.
+Proposition 209 amended the California state constitution "... to prohibit public institutions from discriminating on the basis of race, sex, or ethnicity."
 While it made no mention of affirmative action, Proposition 209 was widely viewed as a referendum on that policy.
 Until then, UC had considered underrepresented minority status a "plus factor" in selection decisions.
-Supporters of the ballot measure saw it as a vehicle to end "reverse discrimination" in university admissions.
+Supporters of the ballot measure saw it as a vehicle to end "race preferences" and "reverse discrimination" in university admissions.